Wei-Kuang/CaWildFire/README.md

-## The chances of fire incidents in June-May was 10% more after year 2009.
+## The chances of fire incidents in June-May from 2010 to 2019 was 10% more, compared to 2006-2009
 <img src="image/stackedbarplot.png"  height="500">